pkafei/docker_scipy/README.md

 ### Using Python Data Science Docker Toolbox
-1. In order to access docker's terminal, enter 'docker run -it --rm --entrypoint=/bin/bash pkafei/docker_scipy' You are now inside the Python Data Science Docker Toolbox `docker run -it --rm --entrypoint=/bin/bash pkafei/docker_scipy`
+1. In order to access docker's terminal, enter 'docker run -it --rm --entrypoint=/bin/bash -v /tmp:/tmp pkafei/docker_scipy' You are now inside the Python Data Science Docker Toolbox `docker run -it --rm --entrypoint=/bin/bash -v /tmp:/tmp pkafei/docker_scipy`

 2. Use the docker terminal just like you would on your host machine: